renchap/graphs-on-rails/README.md

 ## Features

 * Supports multiple data providers.
-These modules are easy to write, and allow you to graph what you want.
+These modules are easy to write, and allow you to graph what you want
-* Does not hammers your server (graph rendering is done on client-side and on-demain)
+* Does not hammers your server (graph rendering is done on client-side and on-demand)
 * Refresh the graph every 10s

 ## Data Providers